 Depending on existing levels of Fringe Benefits provided to employees, opportunities exist for employees of Rebatable Employers who have a taxable income in excess of $80,000 per year to salary sacrifice Fringe Benefits and increase their after tax take home salary package.
 This will be highly dependent on individual circumstances and advice should be sought by both employees and employers before embarking on a salary sacrifice arrangement.

 It is important to not only be fully aware of all FBT concessions available for staff of Educational Institutions to structure employment terms attractively, but to be accounting for them correctly.
 Hanrick Curran has over 30 years of experience in supporting Education Institutions across business advisory, audit, tax and accounting.
-Please contact Robert Pitt on 07 3218 3900 to arrange a complimentary FBT consultation for your organisation.
+Please contact Jamie Towers on 07 3218 3900 to arrange a complimentary FBT consultation for your organisation.

 Please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.